StyraInc/lib.jwt/README.md

 #### Using `endpoints`

-In scenarios where Oauth 2.0 or OpenID Connect is used, public key materials (JWKS) can be retrieved via the metadata endpoint — and its pointer to a `jwks_uri` — of the issuer (i.e. `iss` claim from the token).
+In scenarios where OAuth 2.0 or OpenID Connect is used, public key materials (JWKS) can be retrieved via the metadata endpoint — and its pointer to a `jwks_uri` — of the issuer (i.e. `iss` claim from the token).
 This is a convenient way to defer distribution of keys to an identity server rather than embedding them in OPA's data or policies.